leealso/AZ203/paas/mobile.md

 #if OFFLINE_SYNC_ENABLED
 			try
             {
-                var store = new MobileServiceSQLiteStore("localstore.db");
+                // A SQLite based implementation of MobileServiceStore var store = new MobileServiceSQLiteStore("localstore.db");
-                store.DefineTable<ToDoItem>();
+                // Defines schema of a table in the local store

-				// Uses the default conflict handler, which fails on conflict
+                // If a table with the same name already exists, the newly defined columns in the table definition will be added to the table
-				// To use a different conflict handler, pass a parameter to InitializeAsync.
+                // If no table with the same name exists, a table with the specified schema will be created store.DefineTable<ToDoItem>();

-				// For more details, see http://go.microsoft.com/fwlink/?LinkId=521416
+				// Initializes the sync context
-                await client.SyncContext.InitializeAsync(store);
+                // Uses the default conflict handler, which fails on conflict await client.SyncContext.InitializeAsync(store);

                 store = null;
 			}
-            catch (Exception ex)
+            catch Exception ex)
             {
                 Console.WriteLine(ex.Message);
             }